jessewzhong/mathcycle/README.md

 * LaTeX math equations implemented
 * Font for math equations normalized
 * Review section implemented!
+* Answers are now hidden on review load

 ## Bugfixes as of 3/4/19
 * Correct/incorrect message not resetting